 I love the core mechanics within Prison Boss VR, it takes a semi-serious subject and turns it into a comical casual-like game – a bit like the Cooking Mama series.
 The first ‘product’ you’ll be creating is the cigarette.
 To do this, you grab a piece of paper with two hands and rip it in half, pour tobacco onto the paper, roll it by using your fingers and thumbs on both hands, then lick it to create a perfect cigarette.
 These are nice and simple, plus you can stash them away in your desk drawer due to them being very small.
 Next, you’ll learn to write ‘Erotic letters’ for the other inmates. this uses the same paper we were using before, only without ripping it in two, and you need to scribble like crazy onto it with a giant pencil

 As you level up by completing demands for people, you’ll learn new items to create, each one requiring more parts which either cost more or take more pieces to create.
 For example, a pencil costs 16 dollars and each piece of paper was 3-4 dollars based on the demand. however, each time you sold a dirty letter you got 10 dollars back – a 6-7 dollar profit.
 However, the next item you learn how to make is a rope – this is made up of three smaller ropes, each smaller rope is made up of three bits of fabric.
-So, you have to juggle if you want to sell your items you created and then buy materials for these or buy cheaper, yet less profitable, items.
+So, you have to juggle if you want to sell the items you created and then buy materials for these, or buy cheaper, yet less profitable, items.

 Don’t forget, if you’re trying to please the other inmates by supplying their items, you also have to juggle the fact you won’t be getting paid for a lot of these items as well.
 This is why I’d class this as a resource management game more than anything as you really do have to manage what you’re doing to avoid the risk of running out.